 10. You have children

-Having children makes everything a little more challenging but it also makes things more interesting.
+Having children makes everything a little more challenging but it also makes things more enjoyable and so much more interesting.
 Being a digital nomad with children is possible.
-It just takes a bit of planning.
+It just takes a bit of extra planning.

 Related: How to move abroad with a family.